apshen/arageli/branches/release/readme.txt

 necessary for building particular parts of Arageli package.

-1.1 To compile the library
+1.1 To build the library

 You need one of the C++ 1998 standard (or later) compilers.
 We have checked correct compilation with: